 ?
 What is Paul referring to by using the word "riches" in v15-16?
 Why does he use this word?

-Possible answers: salvation, the word riches conveys the significance and weight of salvation
+?
 Paul uses a metaphor of the root, the cut off branches, and the grafted in branches.
 Who represents each part of the metaphor?